Links on Android Authority may earn us a commission. Learn more.

 Third-party phone insurance plans

-Geek Squad, in case you have been living in a cave for the past several years, is the electronics repair and support division of the Best Buy retail stores.
-Geek Squad Coverage offers anyone with a smartphone some extra protection for $7.99 a month.
-It will offer repairs for accidental damage or mechanical issues, and it will even replace your phone’s battery if it no longer holds a charge.
-The coverage even extends to a phone’s accessories such as its home charger and earbuds.
-If you pay $10.999 a month, it adds protection for lost or stolen phones.
-There is a limit of three claims within 24 months, with service fees for each claim that range from $149.99 to $299.99.
+Geek Squad is the electronics repair and support division of the Best Buy retail stores.
+Geek Squad Coverage offers any smartphone user extra protection for $8.99 a month.
+It will provide repairs for accidental damage or mechanical issues, and it will even replace your phone’s battery if it no longer holds a charge.
+The coverage even extends to a phone’s accessories, such as chargers and earbuds.
+If you pay $10.99 a month, it adds protection for lost or stolen phones.
+There is a limit of three claims within 24 months, with service fees for each claim ranging from $149.99 to $299.99.

-Of course, this article is for people who think they need insurance for their smartphone.
+Of course, this article is for people who think they need insurance for their smartphones.
 If you have a mid-range or a high-end device, getting such a plan might be a good idea.
-However, if you just want to purchase a phone for every day use that doesn’t have the most up to date hardware or features, it might be best to buy a cheaper phone without a contract, which can be replaced with little cost if it gets damaged, lost or stolen, without having to pay any monthly fees or deductible claims.
+However, suppose you want to purchase a phone that doesn’t have the most up-to-date hardware or features for everyday use.
+In that case, it might be best to buy a cheaper phone without a contract, which can be replaced with a bit of cost if it gets damaged, lost, or stolen, without having to pay any monthly fees or deductible claims.

 There’s also the option of purchasing a tough and sturdy case for your phone to help protect it from any spills or drops.
 It may bulk up your phone, but it’s a lot cheaper than spending money on insurance for any accidental damage.

-Our best advice for purchasing phone insurance is to figure out what kinds of needs you want for such a plan.
-If you just want to protect against damage or mechanical failure, you can likely purchase a cheaper plan, but if you want more coverage, especially for lost or stolen phones, be prepared to pay more.
+Our best advice for purchasing phone insurance is to determine what kinds of needs you want for such a plan.
+If you want to protect against damage or mechanical failure, you can likely purchase a cheaper plan, but if you want more coverage, especially for lost or stolen phones, be prepared to pay more.